 - Enter the income and taxes paid from your W-2 as-is.
 The RSU related income and tax withholdings are already included on your W-2.
 You don’t have to do anything else with them.
 Do not add more income.
 Do not add more taxes paid.

-- Report the stock sale on Schedule D as shown in step 3.
+- Report the stock sale as shown in step 3b if your employer used a broker for the sale.
 If the company does not use a broker and it just issues fewer shares to you (“net issuance”), you don’t have to report the shares sold for withholding.
 Otherwise you might have a small gain or loss depending on the sale price and brokerage commission if any.

 Your cost basis in the remaining shares stays at $50 a share.
 In our example it’s $50 * 60 = $3,000 in total.
 Whenever you sell these shares, you have to remember this cost basis.
 If you sell them for more than $50 a share, you have a capital gain.
 If you sell them for less than $50 a share, you have a capital loss.
 You will report the gain or loss in the year you sell these remaining shares.
 The gain/loss will be a short-term gain/loss or a long-term gain/loss depending on your holding period after the vesting date.

 I hope this post addresses all the questions.
 If you break up the RSU vesting and sale this way, it’s not that complicated.